sylvaticus/SPMLJ/README.md

 With videos, code and exercises.

 This is the repository of the course with the source code of the pages that appear in the videos.
-Get and run the code by yourself with `git clone https://github.com/sylvaticus/SPMLJ.git` (source code of the pages are in the `lessonSource` folder) or click the link below to access the course.
+Get and run the code by yourself with `git clone https://github.com/sylvaticus/SPMLJ.git` (pages source code is in the `lessonSource` folder) or click the link below to access the course.

 [Access the course](https://sylvaticus.github.io/SPMLJ/stable) - [Collaboration guidelines](https://sylvaticus.github.io/SPMLJ/stable/00_-_INTRO_-_Introduction_julia_ml/0001_-_Course_presentation.html#How-to-contribute-to-the-course)